Beating the Jinx: My Mother’s Curse / Chapter 1: The Weight of Luck

 It didn’t matter if it was big or small—a slap, a curse, a cruel word.
 There was always something: an unexpected check in the mail, a crop that finally took off, a bully that suddenly left you alone.
 I saw it.
 I kept the tally in my head.

 No one in my family treated Mom like a person.
-They justified themselves by calling her a "hard-luck woman"—someone born to be beaten down.
+They justified it by calling her a "hard-luck woman"—someone born to be beaten down.

 They’d say it to each other at the kitchen table, like it was an old family joke.
 But nobody was laughing.
 Not really.
 Not even when the money came.

-Only I gently blew on Mom’s wounds, dabbed on Neosporin, and wished her freedom from sickness and pain.
+Only I cleaned Mom’s wounds, dabbed on Neosporin, and wished she could heal and be free of this.

 I’d sneak into her room after everyone else was asleep, the house quiet except for the buzz of the fridge and the distant bark of dogs.
 My hands shook as I pressed the ointment on her cuts.
 Sometimes, I’d tuck an old flannel shirt around her shoulders, whispering, "You don’t deserve this, Mom."